casper-network/docs/source/docs/casper/dapp-dev-guide/dictionaries.md

 ## Accessing a Dictionary Item

-The Casper platform allows for four means of looking up a dictionary item.
+The Casper platform provides four means of looking up a dictionary item.
 These means are explained within the [`DictionaryIdentifier`](../../dapp-dev-guide/sdkspec/types_chain/#dictionaryidentifier) JSON-RPC type.
 In brief, they consist of:

-* `AccountNamedKey` Lookup via an Account's named keys.
+* `AccountNamedKey` lookup via an Account's named keys.

-* `ContractNamedKey` Lookup via a Contract's named keys.
+* `ContractNamedKey` lookup via a Contract's named keys.

-* `URef` Lookup via the dictionary's seed URef.
+* `URef` lookup via the dictionary's seed URef.

-* `Dictionary` Lookup via the unique dictionary item key.
+* `Dictionary` lookup via the unique dictionary item key.